mtvbrianking/laravel-ussd/readme.md

 See more examples in the [demo repo](https://github.com/mtvbrianking/ussd-demo/tree/master/app/Http/Controllers/Api)

-### Validation
+### Menu validation

-**Publish the menu schema**
+**The Schema**

-Defaults to using the schema bundled within the package if none is present in your menus path, usually `menus/menu.xsd`.
+You can publish the default schema with the following command:

 ```bash
 php artisan vendor:publish --provider="Bmatovu\Ussd\UssdServiceProvider" --tag="ussd-schema"
 ```

-Validate your menu files against the schema
+To ensure your menu files conform to the schema, you can validate them with the following command:

 ```bash
 php artisan ussd:validate
 ```

-**VSCode**
+**VSCode integration**

-The [RedHat XML package](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) is useful for realtime XSD validations and suggestions.
+For real-time XSD validations and suggestions, you can use the [RedHat XML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) in Visual Studio Code.
+This extension provides helpful features for working with XML schemas, including syntax highlighting and validation.

 ```diff
 - <menu name="demo">